pate-wsi/imagedb/README.md

 Database of Whole Slide Images
 ==============================

-This image database is part of the [Pate project].
+This is a whole slide image database containing high resolution histological and pathological slides.
+It is part of the [Pate project].

 License:
 --------